aalfiann/reSlim/readme.md

 Learn more deeply
 -----------------
 ### * Documentation
-Documentation will update on [Wiki](https://github.com/aalfiann/reslim/wiki).
+reSlim documentation is available on [Wiki](https://github.com/aalfiann/reslim/wiki).

 ### * Learn from test router
 We created several simple function on the **test.router.php** which is located at **src/router/**.